glouw/rr/README.md

 }
 ```

-Value types are interchangable.
+Value types are interchangeable.
 A map can associate strings to queues
 just as a queue can hold maps and queues:

 ```